bydariogamer/py101forpygamers/source/pygame/askingforhelp.rst

 What are you trying to do?
 --------------------------

 The first thing when asking for help is to explain what are you trying to do.
 It is a common pitfall to ask how to do "thing X".
 A single sentence is often enough.
 Purpose is to give people helping you an overview of your problem without technical details.
 For example:

 - I'm trying to move my player from left to right.
 - I'm trying to place multiple copies of my enemy on screen.
-- I'm trying to make my player character ump.
+- I'm trying to make my player character jump.
 - I'm trying to make enemy movement random.

 How are you trying to do that?